Your complete guide to purchase and purchase order management

 Understanding the purchase cycle

-The purchasing cycle is the invoice approvals process or workflow in which you order, secure, and pay for goods and services for your manufacturing business.
+The purchasing cycle is the process or workflow for ordering, securing, and paying for goods and services for your business.

 The first thing that needs to be established is the purchase requisition process.
 Is there a price threshold that will need to be approved by multiple purchasing managers?
-Will the quality of supplies and delivery need an inspection from your company?
+Will you need to inspect the quality of supplies and delivery?

 These questions will help you start to develop procedures and policies for purchasing items.